npovey/operating-systems/fork/README.md

 Shell would be running in an infinite loop and waiting for the user input.
-Once it has an input it would fork a process that would call exec() To compile: g++ processes.cpp -o processes   or g++ processes.cpp To execute: ./processes kworker or ./a.out kworker
+Once it has an input it would fork a process that would call exec() To compile: g++ processes.cpp -o processes   or g++ processes.cpp To execute: ./processes python or ./a.out python

 ```{python}
 (base) [npovey@ka fork]$ ps -A